Petrobras to receive recovered corruption-probe cash, court says

-RIO DE JANEIRO (Reuters) - Brazil’s Petrobras will receive cash recovered by Brazilian authorities as a result of their investigation of contract-fixing, bribery and political kickbacks at the state-run oil company, court officials said in a statement on Wednesday.
+RIO DE JANEIRO, March 11 (Reuters) - Brazil’s Petrobras will receive cash recovered by Brazilian authorities as a result of their investigation of contract-fixing, bribery and political kickbacks at the state-run oil company, court officials said in a statement on Wednesday.

 The federal court in Curitiba, where the investigation is based, has recovered 140 million reais ($45 million) from Pedro Barusco, a former executive at Petrobras’ services division.
 The division managed contracts for large infrastructure projects such as refineries, production ships and fertilizer factories.